cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 Technical support
 :   Technical assistance is offered on a best-effort basis for supported
     releases only.
-You can request support from the community on [CloudNativePG Slack](https://cloudnativepg.slack.com/) (in the `#general` channel),
+You can request support from the community on the [CloudNativePG Slack](https://cloudnativepg.slack.com/) (in the `#general` channel),
     or using [GitHub Discussions](https://github.com/cloudnative-pg/cloudnative-pg/discussions).